HOW does one become a ‘Mostly Vegan’?

 Mostly Vegan TOP 5 TIPS:

 2) Look for easy things to swap in to replace animal products – maybe don’t use butter for cooking when what it adds to the flavour is marginal.
 Or use chicken substitute chunks when you are cooking a sauce and you can’t really taste the chicken anyway.
-See the WHAT MeEGAN page for more suggestions on this.
+See the WHAT MoVegan page for more suggestions on this.

-3) Look for easy times for you to go without meat – work out which meals are easier for you to go vegan on and start with them – maybe switch that bacon sandwich for a granola cereal in the morning, maybe ditch that meaty sandwich at lunch for a vegan sausage one (as spotted a Liverpool train station!), maybe just eat meat at weekends? – see the WHEN MeEGAN page for more on this.
+3) Look for easy times for you to go without meat – work out which meals are easier for you to go vegan on and start with them – maybe switch that bacon sandwich for a granola cereal in the morning, maybe ditch that meaty sandwich at lunch for a vegan sausage one (as spotted a Liverpool train station!), maybe just eat meat at weekends? – see the WHEN MoVegan page for more on this.

 5) Be authentic about it, don’t lie to yourself – no one is forcing you to do this, but it makes sense and it is something you can take immense pride in.
 So do as much as you can and find a good balance between pushing yourself and giving yourself a break.
 Just be honest with yourself about it and reach out to others for support.